Thinkwise/docs/docs/sf/subjects.md

 >
 > ![](../assets/sf/image170.png)

-Figure 122: Example of tab bar with multiple tabs
+*Example of tab bar with multiple tabs*

 #### Card list

 ![](../assets/sf/image171.png)

-Figure 123: Overview of a 'Card list' within 'Components' for a selected table
+*Overview of a 'Card list' within 'Components' for a selected table*

 Mainly, but not only for Mobile, the screen type for column display is called *card list*.
 On the left, card list has room for data such as a photograph (see image) with three lines for extra information.
 This allows for more text to be displayed on a smaller area.

 ![Kaartlijst](../assets/sf/image172.png)

-Figure 124: Example of a card list screen type
+*Example of a card list screen type*

 #### Trees